- 10 berths

-If you’ve sailed around the Cyclades during summer and bumped into a powerful wind that would blow your hat off and make your sailing a little more difficult, then you had the pleasure to meet the Meltemi, the strongest Greek wind of all.
+If you’ve sailed around the Cyclades during summer and bumped into a powerful wind that would blow your hat off and make your sailing a little more difficult, then you had the pleasure of meeting the Meltemi, the strongest Greek wind of all.
 Here’s everything you need to know about it and how to safe sailing on your next adventure in the land of the Gods.

 The Meltemi is the northerly dry wind that prevails in the Aegean from May to September and reaches its peak from mid-July to mid-August.
 It has been mentioned by several ancient Greek authors and the myth goes that the ancients were suffering from the heat, so they asked for some divine intervention, and the Gods blessed them with the Meltemi….
 The origin of the word, however, is Latin and comes from “mal tempo” which means bad weather.
 It is created by the combination of a high system over the Balkans that meets a low system from Asia Minor.
 Typically, it lasts for half a week, it calms down for the remainder of the week and starts again the next one.
 Sometimes, however, like this year, it goes on for two months.